ni/nimble/packages/nimble-components/src/table/specs/data-hierarchy-hld.md

 -   (maybe?) leaf-mode + multi-selection + lazy loading is considered an invalid confiuguration.
 This could mean that the Table API of `forceExpandCollapseFieldName` should be more semantically associated with lazy loading.
     -   (alternative?): Could we instead just hide the selection checkbox for parent rows that have no children?

-#### Auto-expand-parent API

-Currently, the proposed default behavior of parent rows is that they will display as collapsed initially (unlike groups).
-This is primarily done to support the lazy-loading case where we never want a row that has no children to default to being expanded.
-We could add an API that allows a user to determine what the default state of parents should be, which would ultimately not apply to rows that have no children (i.e. rows with children could be auto expanded, but any parent rows without children would remain collapsed).

 ## Alternative Implementations / Designs

 ### `TableRecord` hierarchical data structure